"Thinking Quantum": Lectures on Quantum Theory: The Foundations of Quantum Theory

-Here $c$ is the speed of light, $G$ is the \emph{gravitational constant}, $\hbar$ is the \emph{(reduced) Planck constant} used in quantum mechanics, $1/4\pi\varepsilon_{0}$ is the \emph{Coulomb constant }used in electromagnetism, and $k_{B}$ is the \emph{Boltzmann constant }used in statistical mechanics.
+Here $c$ is the speed of light, $G$ is the \emph{gravitational constant} used in Newtonian gravity, $\hbar$ is the \emph{(reduced) Planck constant } used in quantum mechanics, $1/4\pi\varepsilon_{0}$ is the \emph{Coulomb constant }used in electromagnetism, and $k_{B}$ is the \emph{Boltzmann constant }used in statistical mechanics.

-Planck units are commonly used in quantum gravity research, and we will also use them in these lecture notes.
-This means that $\hbar$ will not appear in any of our equations!
+All of these are \textbf{dimensionful }constants, which means we don't really care about their numerical values -- so we might as well just set them to 1.
+This allows us to simply remove them from our equations.
+For example, instead of writing $\sqrt{\hbar G/c^{3}}$ -- also known as the \emph{Planck length} -- we just write 1, and this allows us to write the equation $A=\hbar G\gamma\sqrt{j\left(j+1\right)}/c^{3}$ as $A=\gamma\sqrt{j\left(j+1\right)}$.
+Much simpler, right\footnote{This is the equation for the eigenvalues of the area operator in loop quantum gravity .
+We will learn about operators in the next section.}?

+Planck units are commonly used when doing research in theoretical physics, because they make equations simpler, more elegant, and less cluttered.
+However, sometimes we get numerical results that we wish to convert to real-world units such as kilograms and meters.
+To do this, all we need to do is to find the combination of the constants in (\ref{eq:Planck-units}) that has the desired units.
+For example, if we know that our pure number represents length, then we can multiply it by the Planck length $\sqrt{\hbar G/c^{3}}\ap1.6\xx10^{-35}\thinspace\mathrm{meters}$ to find its value in meters.

+Since this course is taught by a theorist, we will use Planck units exclusively.
+This means that unlike in a traditional quantum mechanics course, $\hbar$ will not appear in any of our equations! \begin{xca} Calculate your age, height, mass, and body temperature in Planck units.
+For this, you will have to find combinations of the dimensionful constants we set to 1 in (\ref{eq:Planck-units}) that give you the desired units, as we did for the Planck length. \end{xca}